GiomariaM/Semi-supervised-CNN/README.md

 ## Files in this Repository

-* `report_ZWLD8.pdf`: The full academic report detailing the methodology, experiments, and results.
+* `report.pdf`: The full academic report detailing the methodology, experiments, and results.
 * `Train_Mean_Teacher.ipynb`: Jupyter Notebook to train the semi-supervised Mean-Teacher model.
 * `Train_Supervised.ipynb`: Jupyter Notebook to train the supervised baseline (Upper and Lower Bound) models.
 * `model_UNet.py`: PyTorch implementation of the U-Net architecture.